 At the end of your grilling adventure, the coffee you choose will affect the taste of the meat accordingly, so you should pick a coffee that will enhance your result.

-Tips for Trying a Coffee Rub
+Tips for Getting the Best Coffee BBQ Rub

 Are you excited by the idea of adding coffee to your meat and BBQ recipes for your pellet grill?
 Keep these tips in mind before jumping into our fantastic coffee meat rub recipe.